 4th Street Promenade is the area on 104th Street between Jasper Avenue downtown and the ICE District.
 Here you'll find local shopping, iconic restaurants, and historic buildings.
 Upscale fashions and furniture can be found next door to small artisanal crafts and artifacts, and many of these shops are found within the historical buildings from the old warehouse district.

 Historical touches are all over 4th Street Promenade, and one of the best — and tastiest — places to start is the Mercer Warehouse building.
 This former cold-storage plant is home to three of the best spots in the district to spend an evening.
 Rostizado has a flavourful menu with Mexican and Latin American flair that offers most of the food family-style.
 The Asian-inspired cocktail bar Baijiu also offers shareable plates to accompany its innovative drink menu.
-Rounding out the trio is the Mercer Tavern that pairs tasty rustic pub food with an atmosphere that pays homage to the more than 100-year-old building.

 The culinary adventures don’t stop there either.
 Credo Coffee is a relaxing spot for a fresh-brewed caffeinated drink and homemade baked goodie.
 Wine and cheese lovers will not want to pass by The Cavern, where you can sit down and sip a delicious glass of wine or take home selections from their attached cheese shop.
 If you are looking for a fine-dining evening, Corso 32 has you covered with an intimate modern atmosphere and traditional Italian classics.